coreruleset/go-ftw/README.md

 Sometimes you need to wait for a backend service to be ready before running the tests.
 For example, you may need to wait for an additional container to be ready before running the tests.
 Now you can do that by passing the `--wait-for-host` flag.
 The value of this option is a URL that will be requested, and you can configure the expected result using the following additional flags:
 - `--wait-for-host`:                     Wait for host to be available before running tests.
-- `--wait-delay`:                        Time to wait between retries for all wait operations. (default 1s)
 - `--wait-for-connection-timeout`        Http connection timeout, The timeout includes connection time, any redirects, and reading the response body. (default 3s)
 - `--wait-for-expect-body-json`          Expect response body JSON pattern.
 - `--wait-for-expect-body-regex`         Expect response body pattern.